OPTIMUM OPERATING FACILITY

 EAB has had the privilege of working for world renowned medical research institutions, national biocontainment facilities, and industrial research facilities.
 Our experience, knowledge, and expertise has prepared us to work in any laboratory environment.

 From pressurization requirements to mission critical equipment to highly complex sequences of operation with integration between all building systems, our team has the experience and technical knowledge to perform TAB, Building Commissioning, and Critical Environment Certification services in any type of laboratory facility.
 Ask us about our Biological Safety Cabinet Testing, and Chemical Fume Hood services.

 Our team is specifically trained to understand the complexities of controls, integration, redundancy, and continuous operation requirements that are common with any critical laboratory facility and especially existing facilities in operation.

-EAB played a pivotal role during the construction of the new state-of-the-art, 121,000 square foot Science, Technology, Engineering and Math building at the University of Houston at Clear Lake Campus.
+EAB played a pivotal role during the construction of the new state-of-the-art, 121,000 square foot Science, Technology, Engineering and Math (STEM) building at the University of Houston at Clear Lake Campus.
 The addition of 13 faculty research labs, 15 teaching labs and a 100-seat tiered lecture hall was highly anticipated by the administration and students.

-Our team worked alongside the project team to perform Testing and Balancing and control sequence verification for a large manifolded air handling unit system and lab exhaust system.
+Our team worked alongside the project team to perform Total System Balancing on a large manifolded air handling unit system and lab exhaust system.
 The air handling unit and lab exhaust fan systems were designed for future use.
 However, this resulted in noise issues in the ductwork and building pressurization problems.

-Through extensive testing and communication with the design team, construction team, and building owner, we were able to test the system and develop a modified control sequence that overcame the issues with noise and pressurization, while meeting the design criteria.
-Our unmatched thoroughness, and continuous reliability delivered an HVAC system that was quiet, energy efficient and met the client’s current and future design requirements.
+Through extensive testing and communication with the design team, construction team, and building owner, our team was able to test the system and develop a modified control sequence that overcame the issues with noise and pressurization, while still meeting the design criteria.
+Our unmatched thoroughness, and technical knowledge delivered an HVAC system that was quiet, energy efficient and met the client’s current and future design requirements.